Warrawong Wildlife Sanctuary

 Warrawong Wildlife Sanctuary is an Australian conservation icon, nestled in the beautiful Adelaide Hills.
 The land, a dairy at the time, was originally purchased in 1969 by environmentalist John Wamsley.
 Dr Wamsley converted the paddocks into five native habitats, including rainforest and wetlands.
 He protected these habitats with a 2 metre high, feral-proof fence.

-Other wildlife includes Koalas, Potoroos, Bandicoots, Bettongs, Kangaroos, and Wallabies.
+Other wildlife includes Koalas, Potoroos, Bandicoots, Bettongs, Kangaroos, Emus, Wallabies, Snakes, Lizards and more.
 Over 100 bird species have been spotted at the Sanctuary.

 The Shed coffee lounge is open 7 days a week.
 Sit by the floor to ceiling windows and enjoy watching the beautiful birdlife.
+Kids LOVE this area!
 The Shed coffee lounge serves delicious light meals, great coffee and yummy cakes and slices.
+They even have honey crackles….YUM

 If you can’t make it to the Sanctuary, you won’t miss out.
 They can bring the Sanctuary to you.
 Warrawong2U is a mobile wildlife sanctuary, where they bring native animals to schools, birthday parties, community groups, businesses, functions, and events.